BirchKwok/NumPack/README.md

 ### Benchmark Results

-The following benchmarks were performed on an M1 Pro MacBook Pro (32GB Mem.
-2021) with arrays of size 1M x 10 and 500K x 5 (float32).
+The following benchmarks were performed on an MacBook Pro (M1, 2020, 32GB) with arrays of size 1M x 10 and 500K x 5 (float32).

 #### Storage Operations